mongodb/docs/source/core/replication.rst

 becoming primary in their replica sets.

-To configure a node with a one hour delay, use the following sequence of operations in the :option:`mongo` shell:
+To configure a node with a one hour delay, use the following sequence of operations in the :program:`mongo` shell:

 .. code-block:: javascript